Everything We Know About the Crazy Rich Asians Movie So Far

 It looks like we can soon add Crazy Rich Asians to our list of our fave books turned to films.
 That’s right: Rachel Chu, Nick Young and Astrid Leong will be jumping off the pages and onto the big screens, and honestly, we can’t wait.

-Written by Kevin Kwan, the two books have become international phenomenons since they hit shelves back in 2013 (fyi, the third book Rich People Problems is dropping on May 23rd).
-Following the lives of the richest families in Singapore, the first book centers around Rachel Chu, an NYU economics professor, and her boyfriend Nick Young, who head back to Singapore to attend his best friend’s wedding (a.k.a. the social event of the season) and meet Nick’s high-society family.
+Written by Kevin Kwan, the two books have become international phenomenons since they hit shelves back in 2013 (FYI, the third book Rich People Problems is now available).
+Following the lives of the richest families in Singapore, the first book centres around Rachel Chu, an NYU economics professor, and her boyfriend Nick Young, who head back to Singapore to attend his best friend’s wedding (a.k.a. the social event of the season) and meet Nick’s high-society family.
 With its funny and satirical insider look into the opulent lives of the Chinese and Singaporeans, we’re not surprised to see the page-turner picked up Warner Bros.
 Studios to bring the most memorable scenes (and fashion moments) to life.

 Here’s what we know about the Crazy Rich Asians movie so far.

 Director Jon M. Chu is adamant about staying true to the book, meaning casting only Asian actors and actresses.
 In an interview with Buzzfeed, he expressed the production will be longer than any other films he’s done because he wants to find the right talents for the distinctive characters.
 That’s obviously not to say there aren’t any amazing actors of Asian descent out there, but it will take some time to find the perfect ones.

 “As an Asian male myself, I feel like this representation is very important to me, and I want it to be a range of dudes that have a range of looks and feels, so it’s not just one-note either.”